1005 N. Marion St.

 Defenses in DUI with Serious Bodily Injury Cases

-For all of these reasons, it is important to aggressively fight the charges at every stage of the case.
-In many of these cases, the driver is also injured in the accident, and the police take a blood draw at the scene, in an ambulance, or at the hospital.
+For these reasons, it is important to fight the charges at every stage of the case.
+In many cases, the driver is also injured in the accident, and the police take a blood draw at the scene, in an ambulance, or at the hospital.
 In certain circumstances, the police may take a blood draw while you are unconscious or after you refuse to submit.

 In fact, many people do not realize that Florida law allows the police to take a sample of your blood using reasonable force when the police have probable cause to think that a person drove a vehicle while under the influence of drugs or alcohol and caused another person to be seriously injured in the accident.

-Many of these cases hinge upon whether the blood test results are admissible at trial, because without the blood test results, many of these cases are difficult to successfully prosecute.
+Many of these cases hinge upon whether the blood test results are admissible at trial because, without the blood test results, many of these cases are difficult to prosecute successfully.

 “Serious bodily injury” is a term of art used repeatedly throughout the Florida criminal statutes.
-Florida law defines serious bodily injury as an injury to any person that causes the loss or impairment or function of a body part or organ, serious personal disfigurement, or the substantial risk of death.
+Florida law defines serious bodily injury as an injury to any person that causes the loss, impairment, or function of a body part or organ, serious personal disfigurement, or the substantial risk of death.

 Not all injuries are serious bodily injuries.
 For example, in Galgano v.
 Buchanan, 783 So.2d 302 (Fla.
 4th DCA 2001), the court found that a broken leg resulting in 5% permanent impairment did not constitute “serious bodily injury” under section 316.1933(1).